 Expecting snags helps you smooth them out in the moment.
 In the case of the mic blowing out, I got a new one, made a joke about budget cuts, and moved on.
 During the fire alarm, I directed people to exits — then picked up right where I left off once the scare was over.
 When the wrong video showed up, I watched about 30 seconds of it — commented in its finer parts, then said, “It’s a superb film.
 Unfortunately, it’s not the superb film that belongs in my presentation…let’s have another go at it shall we, Jim?”
 And for the last-minute-topic-change, I chose to ignore the request, and gave the speech I was going to give — topic unaltered.
 In all cases, the audiences felt I was firmly in control of the content.
 Presentation is equal parts content and confidence.

 A passionate speaker who is being himself (or herself) is a pleasure to watch.
 If you feel sad, show it.
 If the topic makes you giddy, be giddy.
 If you have anger about something, show it.
 Long after people forget what you said, they will still remember how passionate you were about the topic.

 About Keith Yamashita

-For the past two decades, Yamashita has collaborated with CEOs and their leadership teams to build great companies.
-He’s worked with leaders at Apple, eBay, IBM, General Electric, Johnson & Johnson, Facebook, JPMorgan Chase, Nike, and Target Corporation, among others.
+Keith is dedicated to using creativity as a powerful catalyst for change in the world.
+For the past two decades, he has led SYPartners, a practice that collaborates with CEOs and their leadership teams to build great companies and organizations.
+He’s worked with leaders at Apple, eBay, IBM, General Electric, Johnson & Johnson, Facebook, Nike, and Target Corporation, among others.